PROJECT: Integrating sustainable urban drainage, resource-based sanitation, biogas and food security

 Project Reference: AAGL-0009A

-There is a need for a bird-eye-view of the various cross-sectoral challenges and opportunities in order to provide policymakers and practitioners with strong evidence-based support to trigger multi-institution and multi-mandate discussions.
-Instead of seeing problems as local, institutional and individual, this research will provide evidence to support jointly developed and tested sets of locally desired climate compatible solutions (in contrast to externally/donor demanded).
-The research will be used to rally support and keep up momentum in the multi-stakeholder planning process , ranging from policy-makers to private ventures.
+There has been a need for a bird-eye-view of the various cross-sectoral challenges and opportunities in order to provide policymakers and practitioners with strong evidence-based support to trigger multi-institution and multi-mandate discussions.
+Instead of seeing problems as local, institutional and individual, this research has provided evidence to support jointly developed and tested sets of locally desired climate compatible solutions (in contrast to externally/donor demanded).
+The research has been used to rally support and keep up momentum in the multi-stakeholder planning process, ranging from policy-makers to private ventures.

 The outputs of this project include:

 1) Three development workshops with policymakers and practitioners involved in solution development.
-Each workshop will be accompanied by a half day meeting involving top-level policymakers and the press.
+Each workshop was accompanied by a half day meeting involving top-level policymakers and the press.

 - Inception workshop – introduces project objectives/approach and initiates problem scoping, focusing on the “the big picture” and system thinking.